AmpereComputingAI/ampere_model_library/computer_vision/classification/inception_v2/README.md

 This folder contains the script to run Inception v2 on ImageNet classification task.\
-Variant supplied below in three different precisions accepts input of shape 224x224.
+Variant supplied below for TensorFlow in three different precisions accepts input of shape 224x224.

+Variant supplied below for ONNX Runtime in fp16 precision accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/abs/1512.00567

 ### Accuracy:

-Based on 1000 images from ImageNet Validation Dataset
+Based on 1000 images from ImageNet Validation Dataset for TensorFlow framework

 |   | &nbsp;&nbsp;&nbsp;&nbsp; Top-1 Accuracy&nbsp;&nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp;&nbsp; Top-5 Accuracy &nbsp;&nbsp;&nbsp;&nbsp; |
 |:---:|:---:|:---:|